North Auckland Line: Kawakawa–Taumarere

-Kaipara – Riverhead
+Kaipara–Riverhead

 The second portion of what became the North Auckland Line was built as a temporary measure.
-Timber interests around the Kaipara Harbour had poor access to markets in Auckland, so accordingly, a line was built overland from the Kaipara to a wharf in Riverhead for transhipment.
-The Auckland Provincial Council began construction on 31 August 1871, but on 1 January 1872, the central government took over work.
+Timber interests around the Kaipara Harbour had poor access to markets in Auckland, so a line was built overland from the Kaipara to a wharf in Riverhead for transhipment.
+The Auckland Provincial Council began construction on 31 August 1871, but work was taken over by central government on 1 January 1872.
 Due to delays with acquiring rails, construction was delayed and the line did not open until 29 October 1875.
-The section from the shores of the Kaipara at a station named Helensville South to Kumeū became part of the North Auckland Line; the rest to Riverhead became a branch.
+The section from the shores of the Kaipara at Helensville South station to Kumeū later became part of the North Auckland Line, while the section to Riverhead became a branch line.
 This brief line cut transport costs and time in comparison to a bullock team or lengthy coastal shipping.

-Whangārei – Kamo
+Whangārei–Kamo

 The discovery of coal in the Kamo area created a need for transportation from the mines to export wharves.
-The first mine opened in 1872, and as the 1870s progressed, mining activity increased and so did pressure for a railway.
+The first mine opened in December 1864, and as the 1870s progressed, mining activity increased and so did pressure for a railway.
 In 1877, the government approved a tramway, but a preliminary survey the next year found a tramway would be inadequate; accordingly, a railway was approved from Kamo to Whangārei.
 Construction began on 10 March 1879 but quickly fell behind schedule due to unstable terrain and slips.
 On 28 October 1880, the first 7.3 km of line opened, but this featured a temporary 1 km siding to an alternative wharf while the full line was completed to the intended wharf.
 At 10.64 km, the full line opened on 30 November 1882.
 The line in Whangārei was raised, the station moved and level crossings eliminated in 1925–26, when it was linked to the Helensville section.

-Auckland – Helensville
+Auckland–Helensville

 The earliest Auckland portion, between Newmarket and Westfield, was actually built as part of the Onehunga Branch in 1873 and was only classified as part of the North Auckland Line at a later date.
-The first section of a line northwards from Auckland was not officially begun until later that decade, and work took place concurrently with the Whangarei – Kamo section.
+The first section of a line northwards from Auckland was not officially begun until later that decade, and work took place concurrently with the Whangarei–Kamo section.
 The first portion, from Newmarket to Glen Eden, opened without ceremony on 29 March 1880.
 On 21 December 1880, it was opened to Henderson, and on 13 July 1881, it was opened to Helensville.
-The extension to Helensville connected to the Kaipara – Riverhead Section; its northern terminus was extended from Helensville South to a more central Helensville station, and the portion from Kumeu to Riverhead was made redundant as it was quicker to convey goods by train directly to Auckland than transshipping them to ships at Riverhead.
-Accordingly, Kumeu – Riverhead was closed on 18 July 1881.
+The extension to Helensville connected to the Kaipara–Riverhead section; its northern terminus was extended from Helensville south to a more central Helensville station, and the portion from Kumeu to Riverhead was made redundant as it was quicker to convey goods by train directly to Auckland than transshipping them to ships at Riverhead.
+Accordingly, Kumeu–Riverhead was closed on 18 July 1881.